-The annual meeting of the shareholders of Consumer Portfolio Services, Inc. (the "Company") will be held at 10:00 a.m., local time, on Wednesday, April 26, 2017 at the Company's Nevada office at 3800 Howard Hughes Parkway, Las Vegas, Nevada for the following purposes:
+The annual meeting of the shareholders of Consumer Portfolio Services, Inc. (the "Company") will be held at 10:00 a.m., local time, on Tuesday, October 22, 2019 at the Company's Nevada office at 3800 Howard Hughes Parkway, Las Vegas, Nevada for the following purposes:

 - 1. To elect the Company's entire Board of Directors for a one-year term. - 2.
-To ratify the appointment of Crowe Horwath LLP as the Company's independent auditors for the fiscal year ending December 31, 2017. - 3.
+To ratify the appointment of Crowe LLP as the Company's independent auditors for the fiscal year ending December 31, 2019. - 3.
 To approve an advisory resolution on executive compensation. - 4.
+To conduct an advisory vote on the frequency of future advisory votes on executive compensation. - 5.
 To transact such other business as may properly come before the meeting.

-Only shareholders of record at the close of business on Monday, March 7, 2017 are entitled to notice of and to vote at the meeting.
+Only shareholders of record at the close of business on Wednesday, September 18, 2019 are entitled to notice of and to vote at the meeting.